 Even tables can carry a charge, causing contaminants to stick to them.
-Besides airborne particles attaching to surfaces, ESD from humans can damage electronics and semiconductors and can cause electrical failure.
-ESD Safe products are designed to be non-conductive or to “cage” and dissipate harmful electrostatic discharges.
-To prevent damage in a manufacturing or lab setting, workers wear ESD safe gloves or other grounding devices.
+Besides airborne particles attaching to surfaces, ESD from humans can damage electronics and semiconductors and cause electrical failure.

 Why do you need Static Protection?

-With uncontrolled electrical flows, materials can be subject to damage.
-Quick bursts of lightning, invisible to the human eye, in an instant effect electrical components such as processors.
-With static dissipative material, instead of a quick burst of lightning, static control products provide a way for the electric charge to dissipate slowly without damage to electronics.
+With static dissipative material, instead of a quick burst of lightning, fixed control products allow the electric charge to dissipate slowly without damage to electronics.

 1. Prevent static generation

-2. Dissipate or Shield electrostatic charges
+Dissipate or Shield electrostatic charges

-3. Protects material from particulate contamination
+Protects material from particulate contamination

-We only notice ESD greater than 3500 volts; however, an ESD of as little as 20 volts can cause electronic damage.
+We only notice ESD greater than 3500 volts; however, an ESD of as little as 20 can cause electronic damage.

-Electronics that have undergone an electrostatic discharge onto them may experience equipment failure months later.
-Therefore, to manufacture the highest quality products, ESD Gloves are needed for employees that interact with delicate equipment susceptible to damage from ESD and skin contaminants.
+Therefore, ESD Gloves are needed for employees that interact with delicate equipment susceptible to damage from ESD and skin contaminants to manufacture the highest quality products.

 Is Nitrile the best ESD material?

-Nitrile is the industry standard for ESD gloves.
-Found in Biotech, Electronic, and Pharmaceutical manufacturing, nitrile gloves are the industry workhorse.
-The material is naturally anti-static, puncture resistant, chemical-resistant, and durable, making nitrile the best choice for cleanroom applications.
-And, researchers find cleanroom nitrile gloves to be 17% more comfortable than latex because of its properties that mold well to an individual’s hand.
+The material is naturally anti-static, puncture-resistant, chemical-resistant, and durable, making Nitrile the best choice for cleanroom applications.
+And researchers find cleanroom nitrile gloves to be 17% more comfortable than latex because of their properties that mold well to an individual’s hand.

 Is Nylon ESD Safe?